Brexit and house prices: the property survival guide

 The numbers of buyers and sellers are not expected to pick up dramatically over the next year but, if a deal is agreed with the EU, potential buyers and sellers who have been waiting to see what happens will be more confident about going ahead.
 The chief executive of NAEA Propertymark, Mark Hayward, said: "Whatever the deal is there will be a sigh of relief and people will get on with it but if there’s no deal the market is likely to continue to be subdued."

 This means that if you’re buying or selling, it may take you longer to complete your transaction and agree to a price you’re happy with than before the referendum but you have time to be selective and think about your decisions carefully.

-A recent report from Post Office Money developed with the Centre for Economics and Business Research (Cebr) said that it takes an average of 102 days for a UK property to sell (when an offer has been accepted) and that this has increased by a week over the last year.
+A report from Post Office Money developed with the Centre for Economics and Business Research (Cebr) published in November said that it was taking an average of 102 days for a UK property to sell (when an offer has been accepted) – an extra week compared to the year before.

 Brexit and mortgages

 As the property market has slowed and there have been fewer mortgages taken out, lenders are competing even harder for customers for both purchases and remortgaging.
 This means that plenty of good mortgage deals are available and lenders are keen to lend so are being flexible.

 David Hollingworth from mortgage broker London & Country Mortgages said Brexit hasn’t had a negative impact on the mortgage market for borrowers: "The Bank of England base rate fell to 0.25% after the referendum but is now only up to 0.75% so interest rates are still historically low."
 At its 1980s peak in October 1989, the base rate was 14.88%.
 The Bank has said that any increases over the coming months will be limited and gradual.